makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

 * The same result also holds for the popular benchmark COMMONSENSE QA when
-* hE, JOCI (Zhang+ 2017), an ordinal commonsense variant of NLI, RAINBOW appears either not to help or to slightly hurt data efficiency, potentially more so than GLUE and SuperGLUE.
-4
+* hE, JOCI (Zhang+ 2017), an ordinal commonsense variant of NLI, RAINBOW appears either not to help or to slightly hurt data efficiency, potentially more so than GLUE and SuperGLUE

 ### Finding 5: Only RAINBOW uniformly beats the baseline

 ### Caveats about GLUE, SuperGLUE, and T5

 * The off-the-shelf T5’s weights come from multitask pretraining, where
-  * many tasks are mixed with a language modeling objective to learn a powerful initialization for the weights.
-In fact, both GLUE and SuperGLUE were mixed into the pretraining (Raffel+ 2019)
+  * many tasks are mixed with a language modeling objective to learn a powerful initialization for the weights
+  * both GLUE and SuperGLUE were mixed into the pretraining (Raffel+ 2019)
 * not determined whether some of the benefit comes from the novelty of RAINBOW’s knowledge to T5, as opposed to containing more general information than GLUE and SuperGLUE